Automated cash handling

-In an automated cash handling environment, a cashier or teller begins their shift by accessing a cash drawer through the automated cash handling equipment, dispensing the required cash as needed.
-At the end of their shift, the cashier or teller deposits the remaining cash into the automated cash handling equipment, which then counts the cash and securely stores it in a safe.
-To ensure proper control, a manager sets specific permissions for each teller or cashier, governing their ability to dispense and count cash.
+In an automated cash handling environment, a cashier or teller opens a cash drawer at the start of shift by dispensing cash from the automated cash handling equipment.
+At the end of the shift, the cashier or teller deposits cash into the automated cash handling equipment which counts the cash and deposits it back into the safe.
+A manager sets permissions for each teller or cashier for dispensing and counting cash.
+A few automated cash handling systems allow for networking and remote operation (dispensing, counting, reporting).
+Remote operation of automated cash handling equipment facilitates cost savings and efficiency by centralizing all cash-related activity to one location that can remotely monitor and control cash operations.

-Some advanced automated cash handling systems offer networking capabilities and remote operation, allowing for dispensing, counting, and reporting to be conducted from a central location.
-This remote operation not only enhances efficiency but also results in cost savings, as all cash-related activities are consolidated and monitored remotely.

-Benefits
+Benefits of automated cash handling

-Automated cash handling offers a range of significant benefits, including: